Powerful Alchemy Symbols and Meanings explained

 Foundations of Matter

-Earth, air, water, and fire—these four elements are the bedrock of alchemical work.
+Earth, air, water, and fire—these four elements are the bedrock of “Alchemy Symbols and Meanings”.
 They represent various stages of transformation and embody the unity and diversity in creation.
 Each element correlates with different aspects of human personality and spiritual growth.

 Transformation Processes